December 7, 2009

 A December ago, the eyes of love bled

 An ocean of tears the heart shed

-And with grief, my soul wed.
+And with grief, the soul wed.

-My faith in men took flight
+My faith in men took fright

 Clairvoyance lost its stitched sight